Nantes, France: Year Abroad Program

 3B VISA application

-Always follow the procedures provided by the Consulate General of France.
+Always follow the procedures provided by the visa pages of the Consulate General of France website.
 They will provide you with the most up to date information.

 The information provided here is simply a supplement to help you prepare your visa application.

-Please be aware that the French Department has no authority or jurisdiction with respect to your visa application.
+Please be aware that neither the Department of French & Francophone Studies nor the Study Abroad Program has any authority or jurisdiction with respect to your visa application.

 Applying for a 3B Visa (Inter-University Exchange)